Updated: June 6, 2024

 9. Alvão Natural Park

-portugal-national-parkAs previously mentioned, the north of Portugal is rich in parks, and Alvão Natural Park is another fine example.
+As previously mentioned, the north of Portugal is rich in parks, and Alvão Natural Park is another fine example.
 From a height of 1,339 meters at its highest point down to 260 meters, Alvão has two very distinct topographies.
-This varying landscape and the different feel of the natural park are what make it so special.
+This varying landscape and the different feel of the natural park are what make it so unique.

 The Olo River cuts through Alvão Natural Park, and the rocky riverbed and forest are fun to explore, particularly if you are visiting with family.
-Indeed, Portugal is a very good country in which to live with family, as the weather allows the option of getting out and about for much of the year, even during the winter months.
+Indeed, Portugal is an excellent country in which to live with family, as the weather allows the option of getting out and about for much of the year, even during the winter months.
 Note that the north of Portugal is much colder than the south, so take an extra jacket if you are heading out at this time of year.

-10. Serra da Estrela National parks in Portugal - Serra da Estrela
+10. Serra da Estrela

 Portugal’s parks are most definitely worth a visit.
 It’s easy to see why many view Portugal as having some of the best national parks when the country has so much to offer in the way of diverse landscapes.
-From lovely sandy beaches and fantastic weather to rocky cliffs, tranquil ponds, and interesting sites – all can be found in this stunning European country.
+From lovely sandy beaches and fantastic weather to rocky cliffs, tranquil ponds, and exciting sites – all can be found in this stunning European country.

 Frequently Asked Questions About Portugal National Parks:

-1. How do I obtain a park entrance pass?
+How do I obtain a park entrance pass?

-In general, you should be able to bring your dog with you to the national and nature parks in Portugal, but check with the park that you wish to visit before visiting.
+In general, you should be able to bring your dog with you to the national and nature parks in Portugal but check with the park that you wish to visit before visiting.

 The Parque Natural da Serra da Estrela is the largest park in Portugal.